 Instead, a better approach is to use a Group Menu Hierarchy where each project's Category Tag is grouped under

 a respective group Category Tag that is labeled either Active or Completed.
-This approach will still allow filtering and searching
+This approach will still allow searching for projects

-for projects by either Active or Completed.
-In addition, the advantage of this approach is that
+by either Active or Completed.
+In addition, the advantage of this approach is that when a project

-when a project is finished, then no items need to be re-categorized.
-Instead, the Category Tag for
+is finished, then no items need to be re-categorized.
+Instead, the Category Tag for the completed

 Examples and Additional Information